FemiG/CMPINF-Final-Project/README.md

 Zhuoran Wang: ZHW195@pitt.edu

+The purpose of this repository is to determine which neighborhood in Pittsburgh is the "best" in terms of safety.
-Femi's analysis used the air quality measured in certain neighbourhoods Nickhil's analysis used the number of firearms seized by law enforcement Zhuoran's analysis used the number of arrests conducted by police
+Femi's analysis used the air quality measured in certain neighborhoods, Nickhil's analysis used the number of firearms seized by law enforcement, and Zhuoran's analysis used the number of arrests conducted by police

 Our group number is 7